6/3/15: Top 10 Ways to Break a ToothYoung woman trying to open a bottle of drink

 4/25/14: Dr. Barr’s Fourth Grandchild has Arrived!

 Welcome to Avril Dawn Herr, or “Avi.”
 She was born on April 17, 2014 at 9:55 PM in Wasilla, Alaska!
 She was 20-inches long and weighed eight pounds even.
 Dr. Barr’s daughter Stephanie, and her wonderful husband Garrick, are the proud parents.
 Avi’s big brother is none other than Derion, whose Christmas picture is posted below.

 1/28/14: Our Latest Equipment

 Digital XrayAfter months of research, I purchased an incredible new xray system that you will love.
 The Schick Elite has been a major high-tech breakthrough that dentists like me have been hoping to see for many years.
 Why?

 Well, do you hate getting xrays at the dentist office because:

-1. You do not like radiation exposure?
+*You do not like radiation exposure?

-2. Those cardboard or plastic xray film holders hurt your mouth?
+*Those cardboard or plastic xray film holders hurt your mouth?

-4. When the pictures are ready, do they look grainy and impossible to understand?
+*When the pictures are ready, do they look grainy and impossible to understand?
 If so, you’ll love our new system.
 With the Schick Elite:

 *1. The exposure to radiation is approximately 66% lower than traditional xray equipment. *2.
 Instead of an xray film holder, the Schick Elite uses a small plastic piece that does not cut into your gums or tongue.
 We even have three sizes to give you the most comfortable fit.

 *3. Like your digital camera, the pictures of your teeth are ready to view within seconds.

 *4. Best of all, you and I can see clear, easy-to-understand images of your teeth on a large computer screen.
 I can show you the source of the current problems and any potential problems with more accuracy than ever before.
 I am very proud of this new addition to Sagepointe Dental and look forward to showing it to you.
 Wishing you great dental health and an attractive smile in 2014!

 12/16/13: Season’s Greetings!